 I’ve shared five prerequisites for SEO success:

-- you should focus on Google;
+- focus on Google;

-- your website must be architected for search engines;
+- architect your website for search engines;

 Now ask yourself,